seanbao/mnemonas/docs/linux-systemd-deployment.en.md

 The uninstaller also refuses install and data paths that contain symlink components.
 When removing data, `CONFIRM_REMOVE_DATA` must exactly match `STORAGE_ROOT` to avoid deleting a real mount point or a replaced directory tree by mistake.

 The service account is kept by default to preserve UID/GID reuse.
-Set `REMOVE_SERVICE_USER=1` if you also want to remove it.
+Set `REMOVE_SERVICE_USER=1` to remove it as part of uninstall.

 ## Troubleshooting